Maxwell-independence: a new rank estimate for 3D rigidity matroids: Alternative Upper Bounds Using IE Counts

+Now we can consider the case with edge components in the cover and notice that each edge component contributes $1$ to the left hand side but contributes at most $1$ to the right hand side.
+Thus the inequality still holds. \end{proof}

-{\bf Remark:} (i)In fact, in Theorems \ref{thm:complete2thin} and \ref{thm:properComplete2thin}, when $G$ is not Maxwell-rigid or $G$ has more than $3$ components in the strong 2-thin cover $\X$, it turns out that we do not {\em need} Theorem \ref{thm:main} to show that the $IE_{\hbox{full}}$ count of the cover $\X$ is an upper bound on $\hbox{rank}(G)$.
-This is because we can show that $\M$ constructed in Theorem \ref{thm:complete2thin} is in fact a {\em maximum-size} Maxwell-independent set of $G$.
-Otherwise we can find a maximal Maxwell-independent set $\M^\prime$ such that $|\M^\prime| > |\M|$.
-Then there must be some $i$ such that $|\M^\prime|_i| >|\M|_i|$.
-We know $\P_2^i$ is Maxwell-independent in every Maxwell-independent set of $C_i$ and since $\M^\prime|_i$ is Maxwell-independent, hence $\M^\prime|_i\cup \P_2^i$ is also Maxwell-independent with size greater than $\M|_i\cup \P_2^i$, which is $\M_i$.
-That is a violation to the fact that $\M_i$ is a maximum Maxwell-independent set of $C_i$. (ii) When $G$ is Maxwell-rigid with exactly two proper vertex-maximal components in a strong 2-thin cover, there are $3|V|- 7$ independent edges in $G$ and we do not need Theorem \ref{thm:main} to show that the $IE_{\hbox{full}}$ count is an upper bound on $\hbox{rank}(G)$, either. (iii) When $\X$ is a collection of vertex-maximal components, we can use the $\M$ constructed to test Maxwell-rigidity.
+{\bf Remark:} (I) In fact, in Theorems \ref{thm:complete2thin} and \ref{thm:properComplete2thin}, when $G$ is not Maxwell-rigid or $G$ has at least $3$ non-trivial components in the strong 2-thin cover $\X$, it turns out that we do not {\em need} Theorem \ref{thm:main} to show that the IE$_{\text{full}}$ count of the cover $\X$ is an upper bound on $\text{rank}(G)$.
+This is because we can show that $\M$ constructed in Theorem \ref{thm:complete2thin} is in fact a {\em maximum-size} Maxwell-independent subgraph of $G$.
+Otherwise we can find a maximal Maxwell-independent subgraph $\M^\prime$ such that $|E(\M^\prime)| > |E(\M)|$.
+Then there must be some $i$ such that $|E(\M^\prime)|_i| >|E(\M)|_i|$.
+We know $\P_2^i$ is Maxwell-independent in every Maxwell-independent set of $C_i$ and since $\M^\prime|_i$ is Maxwell-independent, hence $E(\M^\prime)|_i\cup \P_2^i$ is also Maxwell-independent with size greater than $E(\M)|_i\cup \P_2^i$, which is $E(\N_i)$.
+That is a contradiction to the fact that $\N_i$ is a maximum sized Maxwell-independent subgraph of $C_i$.
+(II) We can use the maximum sized Maxwell-independent subgraph $\M$ constructed in Theorems \ref{thm:complete2thin} and \ref{thm:properComplete2thin} to test Maxwell-rigidity.

-\section{Open problems}
+\section{Open Problems}

-\subsection{Extending rank bound to higher dimensions}
+\subsection{Extending Rank bound to Higher Dimensions}

-The definition of maximal Maxwell-independent set extends to all dimensions, leading to the following conjecture. \begin{conj} For any dimension $d$, the size of any maximal Maxwell-independent set gives an upper bound on the rank of rigidity matroid of a graph $G$. \end{conj}
+The definition of maximal Maxwell-independent set extends to all dimensions, leading to the following conjecture. \begin{conjecture} For any dimension $d$, the size of any maximal Maxwell-independent set gives an upper bound on the rank of the generic rigidity matroid of a graph $G$. \end{conjecture}

 Moreover, the definition of 2-thin component graphs can also be extended to $d$ dimensions.